eher78/eher78.github.io/_posts/2023-3-20-Hello-World.md

 - Sources towards the Seven Wonders
 - Color Analysis on Images
 - "Generational" Loss in regards to Text
-- Textual Analysis
+- Textual Analysis on Historical Sources

-and so much more.
+and so much more....

 Stay tuned to hear the upcoming developments on this project!